yairazaria/open-libary-app/README.md

  - Create new collections.
  - Delete collections.
  - Rename collections.
- - Search results sortable by publication year or title, if you have other ideas in mind go ahead and surprise us!
+ - Search results sortable by publication year or title